 So simply splitting functional and non-functional requirements enables the partial Lego/IKEAisation of systems.
-The expectation that systems run by government have common and standardised non-functional requirements eliminates rework in its own right - this is another world tho and won't be discussed here - but in Working Paper 3 - The Lego state.
+The expectation that systems run by government have common and standardised non-functional requirements eliminates rework in its own right.

-Law and any Rules As Code language typically define entities in an abstract sense 'a person', 'a taxpayer' or 'a child under 16'.
+The Rules As Code language typically define entities in an abstract sense 'a person', 'a taxpayer' or 'a child under 16'.
 What we want in government is not the abstract person - but the reified one - 'a person with an identity on the government identity service' or 'a person who has a medical certificate issued by a recognised national health system'.